mozzzzy/arguments/README.md

 ## How to define validator function
 Validator function is a function whose type is
 ```
-func(string, interface{}, ...interface{}) error
+func(string, interface{}, interface{}) error
 ```
 The first parameter is the option key, and the second one is the value.
-The third parameter is `Option.ValidatorParams`.
+The third parameter is `Option.ValidatorParam`.